 The Group's business is mainly conducted through the Company's subsidiaries in the PRC and the shares of the Company are listed on the Stock Exchange.
 As such, the establishment and operation of the Group is subject to the relevant laws and regulations in the PRC and Hong Kong.
-During the year ended 30 June 2017 and up to the date of this report, the Group's operation has been in compliance with all relevant laws and regulations in the PRC and Hong Kong.
+During the year ended 30 June 2018 and up to the date of this report, the Group's operation has been in compliance with all relevant laws and regulations in the PRC and Hong Kong in all material respects.